Canon 5D Mark III vs Pentax K-3 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
+Both the 5D Mark III and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The 5D Mark III was replaced by the Canon 5D Mark IV, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is the Canon 5D Mark III better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.